Hicham El Guerrouj

 Hicham El Guerrouj (هشام الݣروج; ⵀⵉⵛⴰⵎ ⵍⴳⵔⵔⵓⵊ; born 14 September 1974) is a retired Moroccan middle-distance runner.
-El Guerrouj is the current world record holder of the outdoor 1500 metres, mile, and 2000 metres events.
-He also held indoor world records for the mile and 1500 metres until 2019, and is the only man since Paavo Nurmi to earn a gold medal in both the 1500 metres and 5000 metres at the same Olympic Games.
-El Guerrouj is widely regarded as the greatest middle-distance runner in history and is also viewed as one of the greatest athletes of all time.
+El Guerrouj is the current world record holder for the 1500 metres and mile, and the former world record holder in the 2000 metres.
+He is the only man since Paavo Nurmi to win a gold medal in both the 1500 m and 5000 metres at the same Olympic Games.

+El Guerrouj is widely regarded as the greatest middle-distance runner in history and, as of October 2024, still holds six of the 10 fastest times ever run in the 1500 m as well as seven of the 15 fastest times in the mile.
+He and Jakob Ingebrigtsen are the only men in history to have broken both 3:27 in the 1500 m and 3:44 in the mile.
+El Guerrouj remains the only man in history to have broken 3:27 in the 1500 m more than once, having done so five times.
-El Guerrouj has also won the world championship in the 1500 meters six times: four consecutive times outdoors in 1997, 1999, 2001, and 2003 and two times indoors in 1995 and 1997 and has won the World Athlete of the Year awards three times.
-He holds seven of the 10 fastest times ever run in the 1500 metres and in the mile.

-In November 2014, he was inducted into the International Association of Athletics Federations (IAAF) Hall of Fame.
+He won a gold medal in the 1500 m at the 1997, 1999, 2001, and 2003 World Athletics Championships.
+He won the World Athlete of the Year award three times, and in November 2014, was inducted into the International Association of Athletics Federations (IAAF) Hall of Fame.

-Early career
+Early life & career

+Born in Berkane, Hicham El Guerrouj comes from a family of farmers.
+He initially pursued soccer and basketball in his sporting endeavors, but his spark in the sport of athletics came at the age of 13, when a local coach recognized his talent and encouraged him to pursue the sport.
+According to El Guerrouj, his urban upbringing and close proximity to a sports stadium allowed him to watch athletics competitions often, fueling his passion for running.

-Born in Berkane, Hicham El Guerrouj's first international triumph was at age 18, when he was third in the 5000 metres of the 1992 Junior World Championships in Seoul, behind Haile Gebrselassie of Ethiopia and Ismael Kirui of Kenya.
+El Guerrouj's first international triumph was at age 18, when he came third in the 5000 metres of the 1992 Junior World Championships in Seoul, behind Haile Gebrselassie of Ethiopia and Ismael Kirui of Kenya.
 A year later, he was the #2 man on the Moroccan team at the World Junior Cross Country Championships.

 In 1994, he was a member of the Moroccan team in the 1994 IAAF World Road Relay Championships, which won the race in world record time.

 El Guerrouj rose to international prominence in the mid-1990s with near-record times in the 1500 metres and mile.
 At the age of 20 he finished second in the 1500 metres to then world record holder Noureddine Morceli at the 1995 World Championships in Gothenburg.
 In 1996 after setting a new personal best in the 1500 metres of 3:29.59 in Stockholm, he was considered one of the favourites for the Olympic gold.